 lan_enabled: true

-lan_mdns_enabled: true # Auto-discover peers with same db_id
+lan_mdns_enabled: false # Auto-discover peers with same db_id.
+Default true

 auth: